fuxoft/autoversion/README.md

 This seemingly bizarre format was chosen so that there is zero chance of this string appearing elsewhere in your file.

-The version string between the single quote is always:
+The version string between the single quotes is always:

 `<integer> "." <integer> "." <integer> "+D" <8 digits> "T" <6 digits>`